-CloudFlare is a FREE system that accelerates and secures your website by acting as a proxy between your visitors and HostGator servers.
-With CloudFlare you can protect your website against malicious visitors, save bandwidth and reduce average page load times.
+CloudFlare is a free service that accelerates and secures your website by acting as a proxy between your visitors and HostGator servers.
+With CloudFlare, you can protect your website against malicious visitors, save bandwidth and reduce average page load times.

 Once CloudFlare is enabled for your website, it is designated as your authoritative name servers; this allows CloudFlare to clean and accelerate your traffic as all requests to your website are now routed through CloudFlare.
 With network routing technology and 23 data centers around the world, CloudFlare is able to: